Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Methods

-This condition is satisfied when both $k + \sum_{s=1}^S j_s \leq p$ and $k + \sum_{s=1}^S j_s > S$ hold.
-A fifth identifiability concern involves the sign of the factor loadings.
-Changing the sign of both the factor loadings and the factor scores results in an identical model.
-This non-identifiability concern does not cause problems in terms of model estimation.
-However, we caution the reader that the signs of the factor loadings should not be interpreted as indicative of positive or negative associations.
+A fifth identifiability issue is sign indeterminacy in the factor loadings.
+Changing the sign of both the factor loadings and the factor scores results in an equivalent model.
+The sign of factor loadings should not be interpreted as indicating a positive or negative association.
+This issue does not affect estimation but should be considered when interpreting results.

-The final identifiability issue is the non-identifiable likelihood presented in Equation \ref{eq:nonid}.
-In Figure \ref{fig:nonid}, we visually inspect the issue for a single parameter with $S=3$ studies.
-The overall estimated noise variance $\hat\psi_{ps}$ is smallest in the first of the three studies ($s=1$), implying the constraint that $0 < \gamma_{p} < \hat\psi_{p1}$.
-The estimate of $\hat\gamma_{p}=0.5\hat\psi_{p1}$ lies in the center of this constraint, but could be off by an error $\Delta\gamma_{p}$ of size up to $0.5\hat\psi_{p1}$.
-We contend that a model with parameters estimated to lie at the center of this non-identifiability region is still practically meaningful.
-We provide evidence for this claim through extensive simulation studies in which error can be measured quantitatively from a known gold standard.